-No late work will be received after two weeks of any deadline.
+No late work will be received after two weeks of any deadline, or after the end of the finals period.

 Please note that ALL assignments must be received prior to the end of the term.
 I reserve the "finals" week to complete all grading so it is impossible for me to receive assignments beyond this period.